THMMYgr/mTHMMY/PRIVACY.md

 ### Firebase Cloud Messaging

-* **Purpose**: This service is essential for the funcionality of the App.
+* **Purpose**: This service is essential for the functionality of the App.
 It uses anonymous push notification tokens in order to determine which devices to deliver the appropriate messages to.
 * **Data collected**: Instance IDs.
 * **Consent**: You will be prompted to agree to the use of this service when you open the App for the first time.
 * **Retention**: Firebase retains Instance IDs until we make an API call for deletion.
 After the call, data are removed from live and backup systems within 180 days.